A topic from the subject of Biochemistry in Chemistry.

 Introduction:

-Biomolecular structure and function is a field of chemistry that focuses on understanding the relationship between the structure of biomolecules and their biological activity.
-Biomolecules are molecules that are found in living organisms, such as proteins, carbohydrates, lipids, and nucleic acids.
+Biomolecular structure and function is a field of chemistry focusing on the relationship between the structure of biomolecules and their biological activity.
+Biomolecules are molecules found in living organisms, such as proteins, carbohydrates, lipids, and nucleic acids.

 Key Points: